web analytics

 • Save

 You might already be feeling the pinch as the value of the Malaysian ringgit (MYR) continues to drop against the US dollar (USD).
-This depreciation has significant consequences for businesses, especially restaurants, where margins are often tight.
+Currency depreciation has significant consequences for businesses, especially restaurants, where margins are often tight.
 When the value of the ringgit weakens, it can create a domino effect that affects your daily operations, costs, and even the prices you offer to your customers.

 In this blog, we will explore the causes of the depreciation of the ringgit.
 We will also understand what are the disadvantages of a weak Ringgit and how it impacts your restaurant.